Skip to content

 The critical sub-specialty that sets us apart from other offices and doctors is the evaluation and management of structural leg length inequalities.

 Highly trained and experienced doctor, massage therapy and staff make the office not only run smoothly and with great efficiency, but also allows us to genuinely focus on patient’s needs rather than our own.
-The state of the art clinic is outfitted with the best that technology has to offer.
-From EHR software that allows the office to easily transfer notes, files, reports and X-rays to other health providers to touchscreen check-in, online forms, in office iPad patient and doctor notes and the latest digital X-ray equipment.
+The state-of-the-art clinic is outfitted with the best that technology has to offer.
+From EHR software that allows the office to easily transfer notes, files, reports and X-rays to other health providers to touchscreen check-in, online forms, in-office iPad patient and doctor notes and the latest digital X-ray equipment.
 Our three clinical massage therapists have multiple and ongoing advanced trainings and a combined experience working in spinal clinics of over 40 years.

 Learn More About Leg Length Discrepancy in Mueller